RTXI/rtxi.github.io/_posts/docs/tutorials/2015-04-16-resource-list.md

 ---
 title: List of Resources
 categories: docs tutorials
-layout: docpost
+layout: post
 ---

 There are a lot of things you need to know to be able to fully use RTXI.
 Fortunately, these things aren't hard to learn, and there is already plenty of documentation online to help you learn it.
 This is a non-exhaustive list of some good resources to learn what you need.
 They aren't listed in any specific order.

 #### Using the Command Line
 1. [http://ryanstutorials.net/linuxtutorial/](http://ryanstutorials.net/linuxtutorial/) (see sections on how to navigate around the filesystem and manipulate files)